North Carolina v. Pearce

 North Carolina v.
 Pearce, 395 U.S. 711 (1969), is a United States Supreme Court case that forbids judicial “vindictiveness” from playing a role in the increased sentence a defendant receives after a new trial.
 In sum, due process requires that a defendant be “free of apprehension” of judicial vindictiveness.
 Time served for a new conviction of the same offense must be “fully credited,” and a trial judge seeking to impose a greater sentence on retrial must affirmatively state the reasons for imposing such a sentence.
+The companion case, Simpson v.
+Rice, was identical except that the defendant initially pleaded guilty and received only one trial after withdrawing that plea.
+Simpson was later overruled in Alabama v.
+Smith.

 Background

 The United States Supreme Court considered two respondents’ writs for habeas corpus in their decision.
 The first respondent, Pearce, was convicted of assault with intent to rape and sentenced to twelve to fifteen years.
 His first conviction was reversed in a state court proceeding because his involuntary confession was improperly admitted in his first trial.
 On retrial, he was convicted and sentenced to an eight-year prison term.
 Both the state and Pearce agreed that this sentence, combined with his previous time served, amounted to a harsher sentence than he had originally received.
 His conviction was affirmed on appeal to the Supreme Court of North Carolina.
 Pearce then brought a habeas proceeding in federal court, and the federal district court as well as the Court of Appeals for the Fourth Circuit both declared that Pearce's new sentence was “unconstitutional and void.”
 When the state failed to resentence him after sixty days, the federal court ordered Pearce to be released.
 At this point, the Supreme Court granted certiorari.

 The second respondent, Rice, pleaded guilty to four counts of second-degree burglary, and he was sentenced to ten years in prison.
 The judgment was set aside in a state court proceeding two and a half years later, after Rice successfully argued his constitutional right to counsel was violated at trial.
 He was retried in Alabama state court, convicted, and sentenced to twenty five years in prison, with no credit given for the time he had already served.
 In his habeas corpus petition, the federal district court and Court of Appeals for the Fifth Circuit declared that the increased sentence was a violation of due process and “unconstitutional.”
 The Supreme Court granted certiorari.